- News & Events

 Thanks to a generous donation from Sociology Department alumnus, Tom Cotter, Class of '53, the Sociology Department recently conducted a survey of all alumni who had graduated between 1982 and 2012.
 During the summer of 2013, alumni were contacted by the SSRL Research Team (Professors Dan Doyle and Dusten Hollist, and graduate students Nikki Camp and Mike King) to collect data on the career paths of graduates in Sociology from the University of Montana.
 The UM Sociology Alumni Survey booklet lists employment and education information on all of those who responded.
 Under each name, the respondent's most current job is listed last and an asterisk (*) designates whether the respondent is willing to be contacted by students who are interested in information about the respondent's careers and education history.
 (Respondents' contact information is available through the Sociology Department's main office.)

-The following students were awarded Sociology Department awards in the spring 2013.
-We are currently accepting applications for awards for 2014.
+The following students were awarded Sociology Department awards in the spring 2014.
+We will be accepting applications for awards for 2015 in the Spring.
 See the Scholarship Page on this site.

 Mortar Board Outstanding Senior Awards:

-Award for Contribution to Academic Programs in Sociology: Melissa Darko
+Award for Contribution to Academic Programs in Sociology: Ryan Janes

-Carly Christine Phillips Award in Applied Sociology: Leo Ferguson and Dustin Satterfield
+Carly Christine Phillips Award in Applied Sociology: Paige Ely

 Daisy Rooks leads a discussion with GLI students.